geeknik/my-awesome-stars/README.md

 - [tenable/hidden-services-revealer](https://github.com/tenable/hidden-services-revealer) -
 - [saw-your-packet/CloudShovel](https://github.com/saw-your-packet/CloudShovel) - A tool for scanning public or private AMIs for sensitive files and secrets.
 The tool follows the research made on AWS CloudQuarry where we scanned 20k+ public AMIs.
 - [RickdeJager/cupshax](https://github.com/RickdeJager/cupshax) -
-- [Quehry/HelloBench](https://github.com/Quehry/HelloBench) - Code and data repository for HelloBench and HelloEval
+- [Quehry/HelloBench](https://github.com/Quehry/HelloBench) - HelloBench: evaluating long text generation capabilities of LLMs
 - [DataDog/undocumented-aws-api-hunter](https://github.com/DataDog/undocumented-aws-api-hunter) - A tool to uncover undocumented APIs from the AWS Console.
 - [m8sec/subscraper](https://github.com/m8sec/subscraper) - Subdomain and target enumeration tool built for offensive security testing
 - [xlmnxp/Qocker](https://github.com/xlmnxp/Qocker) - Qocker is a user-friendly GUI application for managing Docker containers.
 Built with PyQt5, it provides an intuitive interface for viewing and interacting with your Docker containers.